deckerweb/connect-polylang-elementor/readme.txt

 * German (`de_DE`) - always included
 * German formal (`de_DE_formal`) - always included
 * `.pot` file (`connect-polylang-elementor.pot`) for translators is also always included :)
-* Easy plugin translation platform with GlotPress tool: [Translate "Connect Polylang Elementor"...](https://translate.wordpress.org/projects/wp-plugins/connect-polylang-elementor)
+* Easy plugin translation platform with GlotPress tool: [Translate "Polylang Connect for Elementor"...](https://translate.wordpress.org/projects/wp-plugins/connect-polylang-elementor)

 = Feedback =
 * I am open for your suggestions and feedback - Thank you for using or trying out one of my plugins!